FajarKhan/Maktech_Project/README.md

 Take Home Exercise given by Maktech

-An Android app that will let the user browse through a list of images parsed from a JSON file, in Staggered grid view.
+An Android app that show off uses of picture in picture functionality

 ## **Languages, libraries and tools used:**